szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Additionally, a some selected spells also bypass magic resistance, because it makes sense in my judgment.
 The full list of spells is: Detect Evil, Know Alignment, Stinking Cloud, Entangle, Grease, Web, Summon Cow, Glitterdust, Magical Stone, Call Lightning, Cloudburst, Summon Insects/ Insect Plague / Creeping Doom, Nature's Beauty, Storm of Vengeance, Mold Touch, Smashing Wave, Shout / Great Shout, Thorn Spray, Spike Growth.

 Bear in mind this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.

-### Make all bracers, belts and boots grant +1 HP, so unenchanted variants aren't just garbage (1532)

-I do not like gear that you can wear without any effect whatsoever.
-I can live with rings that don't do that, because there's no reasonable benefit to just wearing a ring.
-Therefore, wearing unenchanted belts, boots, and bracers will grant the wearer +1 HP which I think is reasonable enough, and it doesn't change balance much.
-For consistency, the magical variants also grant that.
-The unenchanted items will still be the worst choice, but should encourage filling all the gear slots.

-**WARNING**: Install this component DEAD LAST after ANY mod or component that modifies items.

-### Make Void-weapons slightly more effective and logical (1548)

-- On-equip strength-sapping effect will no longer affect undead (such as with Hexxat).
-- The weapons will be able to critically hit, dealing double damage, which is a feature that was missing from the original implementation.

-This component should be installed after any other tweak that may change void weapons, or their weapon groups in general.

-### Make Light Crossbows get +1/2 more APR (1360)

-Just a small bonus to make it more interesting and different compared to heavy crossbows.
-It's not too far-fetched to think smaller crossbows can be reloaded faster.
-This will affect crossbows that have an APR bonus already, i.e., 1/2 APR will be added.

 </details>